MLB Trade Tracker: Every deal ahead of Monday's...

 - News Article

-MLB Trade Tracker: Every deal ahead of Monday's deadline, including Mitch Moreland to Padres - CBSSports.com
+MLB Trade Tracker: Every deal ahead of Monday's deadline, including Padres' flurry of moves - CBSSports.com

 Here's a look at every trade made from the start of the month until Aug.
 31